se-edu/se-book/testing/testAutomation/testingTextUis/text.md

    ```sh
    java AddressBook < input.txt > output.txt
    ```

+   * :bulb: The way to run a CLI program differs based on the language.<br>
+     e.g., In Python, assuming the code is in `AddressBook.py` file, use the command<br>
+      `python AddressBook.py < input.txt > output.txt`

+   * :bulb: If you are using Windows, use a normal command window to run the app, not a Power Shell window.

    <panel header="%%More on the `>` operator and the `<` operator. :zero:%%" alt="I/O redirection info" type="seamless" >

    A CLI program takes input from the keyboard and outputs to the console.
 That is because those two are default input and output streams, respectively.
 But you can change that behavior using ` < ` and ` > ` operators.
-For example, if you run `AddressBook` in the DOS prompt, the output will be shown in the console, but if you run it like this,
+For example, if you run `AddressBook` in a command window, the output will be shown in the console, but if you run it like this,

    ```sh
    java AddressBook > output.txt